What we do

 Approach principles

-The rights based approach is centred on:
+The rights based approach is centered on:

-• Empowering citizens and communities, especially the poor, to assert their rights and entitlements as poor residents of cities, unorganised sector workers, as women and children from the marginalised communities.Using the Right to Information (RTI) and Citizens’ Charters of service agencies to enable the urban poor to access their rights.
+- Empowering citizens and communities, especially the poor, to assert their rights and entitlements as poor residents of cities, unorganized sector workers, as women and children from the marginalized communities.
+Using the Right to Information (RTI) and Citizens’ Charters of service agencies to enable the urban poor to access their rights.

-• Strengthening the implementation of the 74th CA to ensure social justice to sections of strata living in the cities.
+- Strengthening the implementation of the 74th CA to ensure social justice to sections of strata living in the cities.